carissaallen/django-portfolio/README.md

-# Portfolio Built With Django
+# Portfolio + Blog Built With Django

 The goal of this project is to build my own portfolio, as well as a fully functional blog.